david-a/echoes/Design Guide Q&A.md

 10. **Setting & Environment:**

 - Q: What should the dominant species' city look like? (futuristic, medieval, industrial, etc.)
-- A: Floating cities above the surface world with advanced technology and elegant architecture.
-The cities should appear perfect and orderly, with clean lines and sophisticated design.
-They should contrast sharply with the suffering happening below the surface.
+- A: An advanced, elegant city (the Golden City) with perfect order, refined materials, and sophisticated design.
+In S01, we avoid revealing that it is floating—frames are composed to keep edges and horizons occluded.
+The city contrasts sharply with the suffering happening below the surface.
 - Q: How should the underground resistance network appear?
-- A: Hidden tunnels and chambers carved into the earth, with a mix of natural formations and makeshift technology.
-It should feel warm and alive compared to the cold perfection of the cities above, with evidence of different species working together.
+- A: Hidden tunnels and chambers within the city’s industrial belt and abandoned sites, mixing natural textures and makeshift tech.
+Warm and alive compared to the cold perfection above, with evidence of different species working together.
 - Q: What should sacred sites and ancient otot locations look like?
 - A: Ancient, mystical locations with glowing otot carved into stone or crystal.
-They should have an otherworldly quality with dimensional energy visible, and should feel both ancient and powerful.
-The atmosphere should be reverent and mysterious.
+In S01, only glimpses in interiors or occluded courtyards; other regions (forests/oceans) will be shown in later seasons.

+11. **Species in S01 (Subtlety & Mini‑Habitats):**

+- Q: How distinct should the species look in S01?
+- A: Unique but subtle.
+Use minimal markers (eye luminance, hair/skin textures, posture, fabric motifs) to allow identity ambiguity (e.g., Ayala appears Enoshi while being Feroxi).
+- Q: Where do species live in S01?
+- A: In miniaturized, urbanized pockets of their natural habitats embedded inside the Golden City (Sylvari atriums, Aquarii canals, Ferox alleys, Mechani tunnels, Umbra arcades).

+12. **Reveal Policy:**

+- Q: When do we reveal that the city floats?
+- A: Only at the S01 finale cliffhanger.
+Composition and lighting must avoid revealing clues earlier.

 11. **Technology & Magic:**